Written By: DiveThru Team

 If you’re anything like us, you probably hate the idea of having a panic attack in front of another person.
 But sometimes it’s really helpful to have someone there to support you during a moment when you don’t know how to support yourself.
 And vice versa!
 Do you know how to help a friend with anxiety?

 If you feel comfortable enough talking to a friend, partner, parent, or coworker, let them know what you need ahead of time, especially if you know there is a potential stressor/trigger coming up.
 This way, they can jump into action when you start to panic.
-It can be hard to ask for support when experiencing the panic attack, so having someone ready to support you can be an AMAZING help.
+It can be hard to ask for support when experiencing a panic attack, so having someone ready to support you can be an AMAZING help.

 Going to the hospital for a panic attack is a lot more common than you might think, and it’s actually super helpful!
 It’s better to be safe than sorry, so if you feel like you need medical attention, see if you can have a friend of yours or a family member take you to the ER to get some help.